RobertHenschel/ResearchDesktop/README.md

 Icon that either opens the shared folder or displays a message that the shared folder is not mounted and points to the documentation.

 ## Application on a compute node with X-Fowarding to the Desktop
-Run an application on a compute node and display the GUI on the desktop.
+Run an application on a compute node and display the GUI on the desktop, by clicking on an icon on the desktop.